magolol/magolol.github.io/guides/wiiufrii.md

-there are already guides for wiiufrii so we will just link them here. pick one, for newbies USBHelper is the easiest.
+**There are already plenty of goodguides for wiiufrii so we will just link them here. pick one.
+For newbies, USBHelper is the easiest.**

 USBHelper+USBHelper Launcher:
 [https://wiki.agilly1989.xyz/books/wiiu/page/usbhelper-usbhelperlauncher](https://wiki.agilly1989.xyz/books/wiiu/page/usbhelper-usbhelperlauncher)